art

 digital

-being awake too late was a source of anxiety growing up--for whatever reason, I had this panic that if I wasn't asleep by midnight, bad things would happen.
-I think it arose out of the fact that for most people, late nights are understood to be some kind of "failure".
-Procrastination, insomnia, degeneracy, something like that.
+being awake too late was a source of anxiety growing up--for whatever reason, I had this panic that if IÂ wasn't asleep by midnight, bad things would happen.
+I think it arose out of the fact that for most people, late nights were some kind of "failure": Procrastination, insomnia, degeneracy, something like that. and like most children of immigrants, fear of failure had been drilled into me like nothing else...

 Wild Horse (2020)